KittenLord/LocalizationLib/README.md

 You can also do following things through code
   - Add new element in a category
   - Add new category into another category
-  - Try getting element, and if it doesn't exist, create one (needs valid ILocalizatorWriter)
+  - Try getting element, and if it doesn't exist, create one
   - Check if to localizations have the same "schema", i.e. share the same elements and categories, no more no less
   - Merge two localizations, i.e. add all the elements which miss from one another.
 You can also select the default value for newly created elements